flippingalgos/voi-nft-indexer-api/README.md

 - Indexer Serverless API: Receives and indexes data from the Scanner.
 - Presenter API: Retrieves indexed data and prepares it for user interaction.
 - User: The end-user who interacts with the system through the Presenter API.

+## Tech stack

+- Vercel: Infrastructure used for NextJs based presenter API application (OA3 based)
+- Cloudflare: Infrastructure used for indexer API
+- NodeJS: Platform for Scanner module
+- PM2: Reliable running agent for NodeJS.
+Used to reliably running Scanner module!

+Note : Algorand or VOI node REST API needs to be available too!
+No AVM indexer API is needed!

 ## Endpoints